ushakrishnan/SenseiSeek/README.md

 ## Visual walkthrough & persona highlights

 Below are short animated walkthroughs (GIFs) that illustrate three core perspectives of the product.
-These visuals focus on expected user experience and product intent rather than repeating implementation details.
+These visuals focus on expected user experience and product intent.

 <!-- Thumbnails: click to open the full GIF -->
 <p>